Michelleeby/pokemodemerald/README.md

 git pull michelleeby mod
 ```

+For more information about the mods available, have a look at [closed Pull Requests](https://github.com/Michelleeby/pokemodemerald/pulls?q=is%3Apr+is%3Aclosed+label%3Amod).

 ## 🪵 Branches

 Pokémod Emerald has two major branches: `main` and `game`.
 The `main` branch is in sync with pret's `master` branch, and is used as the base for all `mod` branches and the `game` branch.